neophyte577/campaign-finance-analysis-house-2016/README.md

     - **figures/**: Visualizations such as bar charts, box plots, scatterplots, etc.
     - **tables/**: Summary statistics and regression results
 - **README.md**: This document

+\* <small>For various reasons discussed in the notebooks contained in the analysis/ directory, there were hundreds of candidates in the FEC's campaign finance data for whom complete general electoral data were unavailable.
+In lieu of forgoing a more thorough analysis incorporating vote count and vote share, two datasets were produced from the raw data to be analyzed separately: A larger, primary dataset containing all candidates for whom campaign finance data were available; and a smaller, more feature-rich dataset consisting of those candidates for whom complete campaign finance and election data were available.</small>

 ### Introduction